-What Can a Handyman Do in Dallas, Texas?
+What Can a Handyman Do Without a License in Dallas, Texas?

 Texas does not issue a general “handyman” or “general contractor” license at the state level; instead, Texas licenses specific trades (electrical, plumbing, HVAC, fire protection, etc.) and Dallas permits/regulates work through building permits and inspections.
 A common misconception is that there’s a statewide “handyman exemption” with a dollar threshold—Texas does not have a single statewide handyman-dollar cap that substitutes for required trade licenses; however, many small repair/maintenance tasks can be done legally if they do not cross into licensed trades or permit-triggering construction work.
 In Dallas (Dallas County), you typically need city permits for many building/MEP projects even if no state “contractor license” is required for general work.